 This fall, United in Faith is blessed to have one seminary student assigned to us for the 2020-2021 school year.
 The student is serving her Ministry in Context (MIC) contextual education assignment with UIF, which usually takes place during the second year of seminary study.

 Lutheran School of Theology at Chicago (LSTC) students spend about 7 hours a week in ministry with UIF (Sundays plus one or two other meeting days).
 They may lead Bible studies, attend ministry or committee or council meetings, preach, attend communion visits, or whatever else seems appropriate.

-An MIC Lay Committee has been identified already who will work with our new student (Rich G., Pam M., and Kim C.).
+An MIC Lay Committee has been identified already who will work with our new student (Rich G., Pam M., Maya P., and Kim C.).
 The student will have an MIC project that she will lead, probably during the second semester (January – May).